U.S. airlines threaten to ban passengers who refuse to wear masks

 The U.S. government has no mandate on the matter.

-Carriers implementing the new policy include Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, JetBlue Airways, Southwest Airlines and United Airlines, Airlines for America said in a statement.
+Carriers implementing the new policy include Alaska Airlines (ALK.N), American Airlines (AAL.O), Delta Air Lines (DAL.N), Hawaiian Airlines, JetBlue Airways (JBLU.O), Southwest Airlines (LUV.N) and United Airlines (UAL.O), Airlines for America said in a statement.

 The measures are expected to remain in place throughout the COVID-19 public health crisis, it said.